briannebyer/UniversityChecklist/Checklist/Readme.md

 Built DocC.
 Left documentation, as it was not mentioned in rubric.

 Tried debugging DetailView task, where task is unable to be added, using print statements.
 Toggle works but still doesn't show.

-Testing...

-Youtube video link and add tag.
-Done!
+Will keep the testing I did in Milestone2, as it is still relevant to current Milestone.

+Added video for Milestone 3.

+### please refer to the 'development' branch when viewing my local commits
-##Third (Final) Milestone Video:
+##Third (Final) Milestone Video: https://youtu.be/Kg82fpitYik